North Korea's Polaris: Gorae Class ballistic missile submarine (SINPO Class)

 Launch: Submerged, ignited (not ejected)

-The first missile test (left) appears to show a liquid fueled missile, while the April 2016 launch (right) appears to show a solid fueled missile.
+The first missile test (left) appears to show a liquid fueled missile.
+However this images is believed to have been doctored with a fake plume.
+The April 2016 launch (right) shows the solid fueled rocket motor.
 The missile tube cap shown in TV coverage is also consistent with a solid fueled missile.
-Although solid fuels are widely regards as superior due to safety considerations, they have several drawbacks:

 These images from the August 2016 test launch reveal the lattice control surfaces, similar to several other North Korean missiles.